Photo: Stacey L. Nash for Bob Vila

 - Size: 10 feet

-- Material: Iron base, recycled polyester shade
+- Material: Iron frame, recycled-polyester shade

-- Parts feel high-quality and durable
+- Made of high-quality parts that feel sturdy and durable

 Get the Wikiwiki cantilever umbrella at Amazon.